Mohammed-Balfakeih/100DaysofMLCode/README.md

 Day 3: Started working on the book Hands on Machine learning with Sci-kitlearn and Tensorflow: Took some notes and went through the first example, starting to work on the 2nd chapter

-Day 4: Continued working through the book, updated Chapter2.ipynb
+Day 4: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt

+Day 5: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt